What Is an Assisted Living Facility? An Expert Guide for Families

 - General maintenance tasks

-Housekeeping teams follow strict safety and infection control protocols to maintain a clean, healthy environment for all residents.
+Housekeeping teams follow safety and infection control protocols to maintain a clean, healthy environment.

 Who is assisted living for?

-Assisted living serves a diverse population with varying needs, from long-term residents to those seeking short respite stays.
-Understanding who benefits from these communities helps you make informed decisions about your loved one’s care.
+Assisted living serves diverse people with varying needs, from long-term residents to those seeking short respite stays.
+Understanding who benefits helps you make informed decisions about your loved one's care.

 Typical resident profiles